vegawidget/vegawidget/CONTRIBUTING.md

 ---
 ```

-At present, we choose the version of Vega-Lite according to the version used by the currently-released version of [Altair](https://altair-viz.github.io), and set it accodingly.
 The code in the Rmd file will determine the versions of Vega and vega-embed that are concurrent with this version of Vega-Lite.

 ### Pull requests